Automate4U Logo

 Check approved rules

-The workflow references approved service descriptions, booking rules, eligibility questions, document checklists, reminders, and escalation criteria.
+The workflow references approved service descriptions, booking rules, qualification questions, document checklists, disclosure language, reminders, and escalation criteria.

 03